Jaroslav-Pol/birthday_reminder_app/readme.txt

-- Please create email_settings.py with your sender email, password and host
+- Before running, please create email_settings.py with your sender email, password and host

 - json file should be like:
 [